TwoCatsAndSomeMice/bubble-kiwi-website/README.md

 # Bubble.kiwi website

-A static site as part of our entry into GovHack2016
+A static site as part of our entry into GovHack2016.

+This website consumes data from the [TwoCatsAndSomeMice/bubble-kiwi-data](https://github.com/TwoCatsAndSomeMice/bubble-kiwi-data) repo as a Git submodule.

 ## Installation